cit-alpha-team/zombie-projects-watcher/README.md

 1.  **Configuration**: The `config.yaml` file, which is bundled with the function source code.
 2.  **Google Cloud Data**:
-      * The list of projects, folders, and organizations obtained via the Cloud Resource Manager API.
+      * The list of projects, folders, and organizations obtained via the Cloud Asset API.
       * Cost data obtained from your billing export view in BigQuery.

 ### Outputs